LeoHsiao1/pyexiv2/README.md

 ## Defects

-- Can't read/write image structure which is not metadata, such as DQT(Define Quantization Table).
 - Can't read the image larger than 2G, and modify the image larger than 1G. [related issue](https://github.com/Exiv2/exiv2/issues/1248)
 - Not thread safe, because it uses some global variables.